-Example ITP deployments show two separate scenarios for how biases in the UH8to2 fields influence representations of ice-ocean heat flux as mixed layers deepen during winter in the eastern and western Arctic.
-A deployment in the eastern Arctic shows differences between the model and observed ITP deployment (fig. 14).
-In both the observed and UH8to2 deployment, a surface mixed layer near the freezing temperature deepens in October through April (fig. 14b and c).
+flux as mixed layers deepen during winter in the eastern and western Arctic.
+A deployment in the eastern Arctic (ITP #111) shows differences between the model and observed ITP deployment (Fig. 14).
+In both the observed and UH8to2 deployment, a surface mixed layer near the freezing temperature deepens in October through April (Fig. 14b and c).
 In the observations, this cold mixed layer (red line) lies above a cold halocline layer, with more stratified water beneath the mixed layer still near the freezing temperature.
-This cold halocline layer extends from the mixed layer to about 100 m depth, and separates the deepening mixed layer from the heat contained in warm Atlantic Water fig. (14e).
-In the UH8to2 deployment, the cold mixed layer is initially deeper than the observed mixed layer, and reaches greater depths as the winter progresses (fig. 14c and f).
-While there is some stratified cool water beneath the mixed layer, this modeled cold halocline is very thin (fig. 14f).
-Additionally, the UH8to2 Atlantic Water is warmer than observed (fig. 14c).
-These discrepancies suggest that the cold halocline structure which serves as a barrier to prevent entrainment of Atlantic-origin heat into the mixed layer is likely less effective in the model, potentially allowing increased mixed-layer heat entrainment.
+This cold halocline layer extends from the mixed layer to about 100 m depth, and separates the deepening mixed layer from the heat contained in warm Atlantic Water (Fig. 14e).
+In the UH8to2 deployment, the cold mixed layer is initially deeper than the observed mixed layer, and reaches greater depths as the winter progresses (Fig. 14c and f).
+While there is some stratified cool water beneath the mixed layer, this modeled cold halocline is very thin (Fig. 14f).
+Additionally, the UH8to2 Atlantic Water is warmer than observed (Fig. 14c).
+These discrepancies suggest that the cold halocline structure which serves as a barrier to prevent entrainment of Atlanticorigin heat into the mixed layer is likely less effective in the model, potentially allowing increased mixed-layer heat entrainment.

-In the western Arctic (fig. 15), mixed layer depths show a similar discrepancy as in the eastern Arctic, with deeper UH8to2 mixed layers in October, which proceed to deepen further in the winter (fig. 15b and c).
-However, the water column structure in the western Arctic is different from the east.
-In observations, the Pacific Summer Water temperature maximum is clearly apparent at depths of 50-75 m (fig. 15b).
-In the UH8to2 deployment, much less heat is found at these depths (fig. 15c).
+In an example western Arctic deployment (Fig. 15, ITP #114), observed mixed layer depths show a similar discrepancy with the UH8to2 model as seen in the eastern Arctic deployment of ITP #111, with deeper UH8to2 mixed layers in October, which proceed to deepen further in the winter (Fig. 15b and c).
+However, the water column structure in the western ITP #114 deployment is different from the eastern ITP #111.
+In ITP #114 observations, the Pacific Summer Water temperature maximum is clearly apparent at depths of 50-75 m (Fig. 15b).
+In the UH8to2 deployment, much less heat is found at these depths (Fig. 15c).
 By April the UH8to2 mixed layer reaches depths of 100 m, and is near the freezing temperature, suggesting that any heat above 100 m was entrained into the deepening winter mixed layer.
-The UH8to2 deployment additionally shows very low stratification above this depth compared to the observations (fig. 15e and f).
+The UH8to2 deployment additionally shows very low stratification above this depth compared to the observations (Fig. 15e and f).
 While there is more heat above 100 m in the observed temperature section, which could potentially be entrained into the mixed layer, the observed mixed layer never deepens into the stratified Pacific Summer Water temperature maximum.
-Thus the ultimate effect on biases in modeled and observed heat flux from the ocean to overlying ice in this section is less straightforward.
+Thus model biases in the western Arctic deployment #114 could lead to either increased or diminished heat flux from the ocean to overlying ice, as the model does not retain the year-round temperature maximum seen in observations.

 4.2.
-Upper ocean heat and freshwater content
+Upper-ocean heat and freshwater content

-Comparing ITP observations with synoptic model profiles in both the eastern and western Arctic suggests that the patterns observed in individual deployments are robust.
-Here we consider mean temperature and salinity profiles in the ocean shallower than 100 m, below which oceanic properties show little seasonal variation, in October and March (fig. 16).
+Comparing ITP observations with synoptic model profiles in both the eastern and western Arctic suggests that the patterns observed in the individual deployments of ITPs #111 and #114 are robust.
+Here we consider mean temperature and salinity profiles in the ocean shallower than 100 m, below which oceanic properties show little seasonal variation, in October and March (Fig. 16).
 These months were chosen as representative of the start and end of the freezing period.
-A caveat in the eastern Arctic is that while numerous profiles were collected in each season, the spatial distribution of sampling was strongly biased, as three ITPs were released in the central Arctic in the late summer and then drifted toward Fram Strait over the following months, so that temporal differences cannot be examined without also considering the influence of spatial inhomogeneity.
-However, persistent patterns occur, as follows.
+A caveat in the eastern Arctic is that while numerous profiles were collected in